jordy33/kokoro-tts/README.md

-# Text-to-Speech API with Gradio Interface
+# Text-to-Speech API with Gradio Interface for Apple Silicon (M1, M2, M3 chips)

+Fast performance near real-time on macOS M1

 A Text-to-Speech API and web interface using Kokoro ONNX for high-quality speech synthesis.